github/docs/content/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site.md

 {% windows %}

 The `dig` command, which can be used to verify correct configuration of DNS records, is not included in Windows.
-Before you can verify that your DNS records are configured correctly, you must install [BIND](https://www.isc.org/bind/).
+Windows users can use the `Resolve-DnsName` PowerShell command or install [BIND](https://www.isc.org/bind/) to verify DNS records are configured correctly.

 {% endwindows %}